Taiki-id31/cse15l-lab-reports/lab1.md

 ## Remotely Connecting
 **#Note**
-To use terminal through VSCode, I clicked "New Terminal" on the menu bar.
-Then, the terminal came up from the bottom up.
+To use terminal in VSCode, I should click "Terminal" in the menu bar and go on to "New Terminal."
+Then, the terminal come up from the bottom up.

 ![image](lab-report1-images/vscode-terminal-image.png)